SamirJouni/razzle-plugin-brotli-gzip-zopfli/README.md

 # razzle-plugin-brotli-gzip-zopfli

-A Razzle plugin that allows brotli, gzip, and zopfli(gzip) compression at build-time.
+A razzle plugin that allows brotli, gzip, and zopfli(gzip) compression at build-time.

 **How To Use:**